ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+djlespooutui ot salt is a certain cure.
+In a
+. . dent iuterual pain termed choliea teaspooL­
+-1 of salt dissolved in a pint of water, L&amp;ken
+.s soon as possible, with a short nap itr,me­
 liately after, is one of the most effectual and
 speedy remedies known.
 The same v/ffj relieve
 a person who seems almost dead trom a heavy